nathangobinet/calculator/README.md

-# React, Redux, Sass Boilerplate
+# FCC: Calculator
-This boilerplate is for my personal use.
+A javascript (React/Redux/Sass) calculator for the free code camp certification